intake/intake/docs/source/quickstart.rst

 Opening a Catalog
 -----------------

-It is often useful to move the descriptions data sources to an external configuration file that can be reused and shared with other projects and people.
+It is often useful to move the descriptions of data sources out of your code and into a configuration file that can be reused and shared with other projects and people.
 Intake calls this a "catalog", which contains a list of named entries describing how to load data sources.
 The ``intake example`` created a catalog file with the following contents:

 .. code-block:: yaml